dkrasne/visualizing_intertextuality/src/about.md

 ## Next Steps

-In addition to continuing database input, the code needs to be tweaked in order to handle anonymous works, extranumerical lines (such as 845a, which would come between 845 and 846), and alternative readings.
-(The first of these is the most important.)
+In addition to continuing database input, the code needs to be tweaked in order to handle extranumerical lines (such as 845a, which would come between 845 and 846) and alternate readings.

 Beyond those crucial improvements, a few additional potential long-term developments are: